Hungarian superstitions, customs, traditions and lucky meals

 Pigs symbolize progress as they root themselves in the ground before pushing forward.
 Traditionally in Hungary eating pork on New Year’s Day brings you luck.
 Lentils or beans symbolize wealth so lentil soup is another must have dish on New Year’s Day.
 After a night of partying on New Year’s Eve, korhely leves, a soup with cabbage, sausage and sour cream, is good for hangovers.

 In addition to the lucky dishes listed above, Hungarians avoid eating chicken and fish on New Year’s Day, as chickens can ‘scratch’ away your luck and fish can swim away with your luck.

 New Year’s Eve celebrations in Budapest and across Hungary include big festivities, fireworks and partying.
-New Year’s Day is celebrated with eating lentil soup and pork, visiting family and friends and wishing everyone a Happy New Year or ‘Boldog Új Évet Kívánok’ (B.Ú.É.K.) in Hungarian.
+New Year’s Day is celebrated with eating traditional foods, visiting family and friends and wishing everyone a Happy New Year or ‘Boldog Új Évet Kívánok’ (B.Ú.É.K.) in Hungarian.
 If you are planning to ring in the New Year in the city, check out our list of New Year's Eve parties in Budapest.

 10, 9, 8, 7, 6, 5, 4, 3, 2, 1...

 PS: If you’re at all superstitious, it’s going to be hard to not think about these Hungarian traditions and superstitions as we ring in 2014, so be sure to follow some of them.